 - Just before M-123 you can turn left down an unmarked road ending at M-123, or continue N to turn left on M-123

-- Take M-123 all the way W until you reach Tahquamenon Falls
+- Take M-123 all the way W until you reach Tahquamenon Fall

 Tunnel of Trees M-119

-Beautiful no matter which season you visit – Pictured Rocks in THE place to see fall colors in Michigan.
+Beautiful no matter which season you visit – Pictured Rocks in THE place to see colors in Michigan.
 The deep blues of the Great Lakes, sandy white beach, and trees bursting with color create a sight to behold.
-Take hikes in Pictured Rocks and throughout the park, you’ll find waterfalls surrounded by yellow, red, and orange bursts of colors.
+While hiking in this national park you’ll find waterfalls surrounded by yellow, red, and orange bursts of colors.

 Kayak along the East Channel of Munising Bay past the Historic East Channel Lighthouse.
 Enjoy a view of Miners Castle, Painted Coves, and Caves of All Colors before launching a kayak from the boat and continuing along the most iconic stretch of shoreline.